Bags of Spices

 Preparation

-• For food safety, always refrigerate garlic oil to prevent botulism.
+• For food safety, always refrigerate garlic-infused oil to reduce the risk of botulism.

 • Let refrigerated oil come to room temperature before using to restore full aroma and pourable texture.